-Hence, the coverage of group health insurance is much more conditional than an individual health insurance which makes it more uncertain.
-An individual health insurance is much more simple in that sense.
-You get the certain and tailor-made medical coverage.
-You’re in control about all the detils of your health insurance including policy term, policy option, coverage features, and sum insured.
-This also gives you the ability to plan your investments in a health insurance.
+Hence, the coverage of group health insurance is much more conditional than individual health insurance which makes it more uncertain.
+Individual health insurance is much more simple in that sense.
+You get certain and tailor-made medical coverage.
+You’re in control about all the details of your health insurance including the policy term, policy option, coverage features, and sum insured.
+This also gives you the ability to plan your investments in health insurance.

 This creates a huge limitation for small businesses with lesser number of employees.
 In the case of large corporates, a more significant number of people are insured, allowing them to charge lower premium given the benefit of large numbers and lower probability of a claim.
 In the case of small businesses, the same cost of the premium is significantly higher and therefore, may not be affordable by the small businesses.

 Every one of us have different medical and financial needs.
 The medical coverage that your require might be significantly different from your colleagues or other members of the policy.
 This poses one of the primary limitations in the case of a group health insurance policy.
 It provides a standard policy coverage to all the members included under the policy, regardless of their individual health insurance needs.